 ii Tracking progress

 In order to gauge the success of corporate diversity policies, employers must also be able to gather statistics on employees and measure progress.
 However, the collection of sensitive data is difficult in light of regulations aimed at protecting data privacy.
 In the EU, employers collecting identifying information regarding employees must disclose the purpose of these statistics before storing and transferring the data.
 Employers must obtain consent from employees when seeking to use the information for purposes other than those communicated or when transferring the information to a third party for a different purpose.
-Indeed, the enhanced protections offered to employees under the General Data Protection Regulation, which takes effect in May 2018, further emphasises the need for multinational employers to appropriately ensure employee data protection.
+Indeed, the enhanced protections offered to employees under the General Data Protection Regulation (GDPR), which took effect in May 2018, further emphasises the need for multinational employers to appropriately ensure employee data protection.
 Moreover, individual Member States often have their own data privacy laws that further complicate data collection and reporting.
-The French Data Protection Act, for example, largely prohibits employers from collecting and processing ‘sensitive data’, including information relating to racial or ethnic origins, political, philosophic or religious opinions, trade union affiliation, health or sexual identity.
-The Act also limits the length of time that employers may store employees’ personal data.
+The French Data Protection Act, for example, largely prohibits employers from collecting and processing 'sensitive data', including information relating to racial or ethnic origins, political, philosophic or religious opinions, trade union affiliation, health or sexual identity.
+The Act also limits the length of time that employers may store employees' personal data.
 These regulations make it extremely difficult, if not impossible, for employers to track the progress of their diversity programmes.

 iii 'Unconscious' bias training